-Therefore food shots have to look enticing and not too over complicated that would kill one's appetite.
-I teach the techniques of simplicity and composition to draw out the details of each subject using natural light.
+Therefore food shots have to look enticing and not too complicated which would kill one's appetite.
+I use natural light to draw out the details of each food subject.

-To depict freshness of these fruits, I sprayed some water onto it and used dry ice to create fog-like form of a refrigerator.
+I sprayed cold water onto these fruits and used dry ice to create a fog-like form of a refrigerator to show the freshness.

-Here are some flat lays shots, great for editorial layouts. iPhone does a pretty good job with an indicator to make the flat lay very precise.
+Flat lays shots are great for editorial layouts. iPhone does a pretty good job with an indicator to make the flat lay very precise.

-iPhone is clever in emulating shallow depth of field just like a DSLR.
+iPhone cameras and most smartphones are good at emulating shallow depth of field just like a DSLR lens.

-It is impressive what an iPhone and any smartphone can do these days.
+It is impressive what an iPhone camera and most smartphone cameras can do these days.
 You just need to get a few techniques to make the image pops.

-The iPhone photography workshop includes learning post editing on Lightroom mobile app.
-The final work has a perfect resolution for upload on any social media platforms as well as on websites, as seen on this post.
+The final work has a perfect resolution for upload on any social media platforms as well as on websites, as seen in this post.

-Here are some tips to get some good shots of food with your iPhone:
+Here are some tips to get that amazing shots of food with your iPhone:

 Use natural light as much as possible

 Composition is vital.
-Use the Rule of Third to compose you image.
+Use the Rule of Third to compose your image.
 Switch on the phone camera's grid line to help you with that.

 Work on the depth of field.
 Get closer for a nice shallow depth of field to make the subject pops.
 Avoid using the 2x zoom which make not give you a crisp image.